From Xojo Documentation

 8. In that event, add the following code and then I'll explain, though perhaps you have figured it out on your own:

-9. Run your app and enjoy the now error-free experience.
+9. Run your app again and you'll observe that this bug is no longer an issue.
 When you're done, return to Xojo and hit the Stop button.

 Finishing the App